-For example, for the three and six months ended June 30, 2022, Pfizer provided us profit figures for our COVID-19 vaccine sales in the United States using standard U.S. transfer prices and manufacturing and shipping cost variances (as far as those have been identified) that could be subject to adjustment (e.g., due to changes in manufacturing costs or the price of our COVID-19 vaccine).
-Pfizer also provided estimated profits for COVID-19 vaccine sales outside of the United States that were preliminary in nature, as Pfizer's subsidiaries outside of the United States do not have a quarter end of June 30, 2022.
-These estimated figures are likely to change as we receive final data from Pfizer for the three and six months ended June 30, 2022 in accordance with the reporting cycle of its ex-U.S. subsidiaries and as actual costs become known.
+For example, for the three and nine months ended September 30, 2022, Pfizer provided us profit figures for our COVID-19 vaccine sales in the United States using standard U.S. transfer prices and manufacturing and shipping cost variances (as far as those have been identified) that could be subject to adjustment (e.g., due to changes in manufacturing costs or the price of our COVID-19 vaccine).
+Pfizer also provided estimated profits for COVID-19 vaccine sales outside of the United States that were preliminary in nature for the last month of a quarter, as Pfizer's subsidiaries outside of the United States have a different reporting cycle than ours.
+These estimated figures are likely to change as we receive final data from Pfizer for the three and nine months ended September 30, 2022 in accordance with the reporting cycle of its ex-U.S. subsidiaries and as actual costs become known.
 Further, to the extent that Pfizer does not provide such preliminary information in the future, our provisional sales figures for territories outside of the United States will be subject to an even greater level of estimates and judgments.
 Any changes to the preliminary data we report herein may have an impact on our reported revenues and expenses, profitability or financial position.